silvandiepen/sil.mt/uses/-ide.md

 ---
-background: secondary50
+style: background:var(--ol-secondary25)
+title: IDE & Terminal
+order: 3
 ---

-## IDE and Terminal
+### IDE and Terminal

 IDE
 : VS Code with my own theme and a load of plugins.